At the moment, ABA Senegal offers services in our therapy space in Ouakam, Dakar. Limited home and school services are also available.

 Securing distance supervision

-The Co-Directors go through their coursework and practicum hours and sit the BCBA exam in August 2019.
-Practicums will be carried out in donated spaces, in home settings, and in clients' school settings.
+In this stage, the Director went through their coursework and practicum hours to sit the BCBA exam in August 2019.
+The practicum was carried out in donated spaces, in home settings, and in clients' school settings.

-During this time, preparations for the opening of the day center will be carried out.
-This includes:
+During this time, preparations for the opening of a private therapeutic space were carried out.
+This included:

 Model-specific training via additional online distance learning tools